 The Center was unique in its primary focus on services to immigrants with limited financial resources, often struggling with adjustment to a new language and culture.
 The Center was also the region’s major non-faith-based provider of such services.

 In recent years, diverse internal and external factors led to another transition for the International Center of the Capital Region.
 Shifts in national priorities, international demographics, and federal refugee and immigration policies following the events of September 11, 2001 sharply reduced the number of refugees to the United States.
-This, in turn, dramatically reduced the Center’s main federal funding – cutting operational resources about 90%.
-The Center also was set back the loss of its much admired director, Helene Smith, who passed away in 2003 after a long illness.
+This, in turn, dramatically reduced the Center’s main federal funding – cutting operational resources by about 90%.
+The Center also was set back by the loss of its much admired director, Helene Smith, who passed away in 2003 after a long illness.

 In an effort to avoid suspending services, International Center’s board and staff had explored numerous options to ensure future viability; and, with the Council of Community Services’ assistance, engaged in extensive discussions with other community service providers to develop strategic alliances.

 The International Center’s board reluctantly took action to end the provision of direct program services to international newcomers at the end of April 2005.
-Fortunately, the Board successfully arranged for the continuous provision of services to refugees and immigrants transitioning direct services to the U.S. Committee for Refugees and Immigrants, operating out of the Center’s former offices.
+Fortunately, the Board successfully arranged for the continuous provision of services to refugees and immigrants by transitioning direct services to the U.S. Committee for Refugees and Immigrants, operating out of the Center’s former offices.

 Since June of 2005, the International Center’s programs have shifted focus to outreach, educational, and advocacy activities.
-The Center serves its local and global communities hosting international visitors to the region (as the region’s officially designated member of the National Council for International Visitors – NCIV), convening educational exchanges and symposia, fostering dialogue on the contributions, opportunities and challenges presented the global economy, and advocating for greater appreciation and understanding of the international community in the greater Capital Region.
+The Center serves its local and global communities by hosting international visitors to the region (as the region’s officially designated member of the National Council for International Visitors – NCIV), convening educational exchanges and symposia, fostering dialogue on the contributions, opportunities and challenges presented by the global economy, and advocating for greater appreciation and understanding of the international community in the greater Capital Region.